atlarge-research/continuum/README.md

 ### Acknowledgment
 This work is funded by NWO TOP OffSense (OCENW.KLEIN.209).

-## Observability
-Continuum has integrated support for Prometheus and Grafana on top of Kubernetes and OpenFaas.
-Continuum will automatically install these software packages and configure them when using `observability = True` in the configuration file, see `configuration/template.cfg`.
-After Continuum has finished, you can use your browser to open the Grafana dashboard using `localhost:3000` and Prometheus using `localhost:9090`.
-The Grafana dashboard requires a username and password, both are `admin` by default.
-In case you run Continuum on a machine without a graphical user interface, connect to the machine from a device with one, and port-forward the 3000 and 9090 ports.
-For example, to port-forward the 3000 port, use `ssh -L 3000:XXX.XXX.XXX.XXX:3000 username@address -i /path/to/ssh_key`, with XXX.XXX.XXX.XXX the IP of the cloud controller VM that is printed after Continuum has finished (typically 192.168.100.2), username@address the IP address of the server you can Continuum on and the username of your account on the server, and the corresponding SSH key.

 ---
 # Demo
-**This demo is for the BSc Computer Science at the VU Amsterdam, specifically the networks course in the academic year 2022/2023.**
+**This demo is for the BSc Computer Science at the VU Amsterdam, specifically the computer networks course in the academic year 2022-2023.**

 **For other users, please use the main branch of the project instead**

 This demo consists of three parts:
 1. Access the servers
-2. Deploy Continuum with Kubernetes and KubeEdge
+2. Deploy Kubernetes with Continuum
-3. Deploy Continuum with OpenFaaS
+3. Inspect Kubernetes by hand
+4. Observe Kubernetes with Grafana

 ### Part 1: Access the servers
 For this demo, you will get access to VU compute servers.
 We currently only support this demo on these servers.

 1. Send a public SSH key to the provided email address.
+If you don't yet have a key, genertaing a new one can be as simple as executing `ssh-keygen`.
+Otherwise, search online on how to generate a new SSH key for you operating system.
+On Debian/Ubuntu-based systems, ssh keys are stored in `~/.ssh`.
+The default key is named `id_rsa.pub`, you can dispaly this one using `cat id_rsa.pub`.
-You will receive a username `cn-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
+2. You will receive a username `cn-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
+Remember these.
-2. Add the following to your ssh config, typically in `~/.ssh/config`.
-Fill in X, Y, and Z.
+3. Add the following to your ssh config, typically in `~/.ssh/config`.
+Fill in the missing parts.
 ```
 Host al01
 	HostName al01.anac.cs.vu.nl